Expressivity of Spiking Neural Networks: Introduction

+\begin{itemize} \item[$\bullet$] \textbf{Differences between LSNNs and ReLU-ANNs:} We prove distinctive characteristics of LSNNs that distinguish them from ReLU-ANNs, thus illustrating differences in the structure of computations between LSNNs and ANNs.

+\begin{itemize} \item[ $\bullet$] We show that the mapping generated by LSNNs may be discontinuous which is in contrast to a ReLU-ANN, which outputs a continuous piecewise linear mapping.
+This suggests that LSNNs might be better suited for approximating / realizing discontinuous piecewise functions. \item[ $\bullet$] We demonstrate that the maximum number of linear regions that a one-layer LSNN generates scales exponentially with input dimension.
+Consequently, a shallow LSNN can be as expressive as a deep ReLU network in terms of the number of linear regions required to express certain types of continuous piecewise linear functions.
+Additionally, we give upper bounds on the size of ReLU-ANNs to emulate one-layer LSNNs. \end{itemize} \end{itemize}

+\paragraph{Broader impact} The findings presented herein deepen our understanding of the theoretical capabilities of SNNs and their differences from ANNs.
+Although we consider a simplified model of spiking dynamics within the LSNN framework, we obtain insights into event-driven computations where time plays a critical role.
+Moreover, our results further extend the understanding of the approximation properties of spiking neural networks, emphasizing their potential as an alternative computational model for handling complex tasks.
+By studying the theoretical power of SNNs, we aim to contribute to the realization of energy-efficient and low-power AI on neuromorphic hardware, providing viable options in contrast to established deep learning models.

-\paragraph{Outline} In Section \ref{section:SNN_model}, we introduce necessary definitions, including the Spike Response Model and spiking neural networks.
+\paragraph{Outline} In Section \ref{section:SNN_model}, we introduce necessary definitions, including spiking neural networks and their realization under the Spike Response Model.
 We present our main results in Section \ref{section: main_results}.
-In Section \ref{section:related work}, we discuss related work and conclude in Section \ref{section:discussion} by summarizing the limitations and implications of our results.
-The proofs of all the results are provided in the Appendix \ref{section:appendix}.
+We conclude in Section \ref{section:discussion} by summarizing the limitations and implications of our results.
+The proofs of all the results are provided in Appendix \ref{section:Appendix}.